I just read something that made me laugh out loud—mostly because it’s funny, but also because it is poignantly true.

 Chromebooks are super popular with college students because they’re portable, lightweight, reliable and the best part—all of their files, documents, notes, music, videos, movies, etc., are stored online and available from anywhere on any device.

 A Chromebook is a specific type of laptop computer that relies heavily on the Google suite of applications.
 And it doesn’t have a ton of onboard storage, with most apps and documents living in the cloud rather than in the machine’s hard drive—which if you’ve ever had a hard drive crash, should come as really good news.

 For me, the most amazing thing about a Chromebook is the price.
 For example, this ASUS Chromebook Flip can be used as a laptop or flipped over to become a tablet.
 It has an HD touchscreen, 10.1-inch screen, 10-hour battery life, 2.0 GHz processor, 4 GB memory and 16 GB eMMC storage.
 And today it costs less than ten percent of what I paid for my first computer.

 What’s the difference between Chromebooks and other traditional computers that run on Windows or Mac OS?

-Chromebooks are designed to be used primarily while connected to the Internet, with most applications and documents living in the cloud rather than being downloaded or installed on the machine itself.
+Chromebooks are designed to be used primarily while connected to the Internet.
+Most applications and documents live in the cloud rather than being downloaded or installed on the machine itself.

 But aren’t Chromebooks inferior to regular computers, designed mostly for kids?